lightbend/cloudflow/docs/Getting Started.md

 ## Download and install the CLI

-cloudflow CLI can be downloaded from [lightbend public bintray repository](https://bintray.com/lightbend/cloudflow-cli).
+Cloudflow CLI can be downloaded from [lightbend public bintray repository](https://bintray.com/lightbend/cloudflow-cli).
 Download the version appropriate for your platform and install it in your local system.
 Please make sure you have the executable in your path with proper permission settings.

-## Develop a sample cloudflow application
+## Develop a sample Cloudflow application

-In this section we will develop a sample application that will feature the main components of cloudflow.
-It will be a simple hello-world style application, expressive enough to demonstrate the major features of cloudflow.
-It will not have many of the advanced features that cloudflow offers - the main idea is to give you a feel for what it takes to build a complete application and deploy it in running condition in a GKE cluster.
+In this section we will develop a sample application that will feature the main components of Cloudflow.
+It will be a simple hello-world style application, expressive enough to demonstrate the major features of Cloudflow.
+It will not have many of the advanced features that Cloudflow offers - the main idea is to give you a feel for what it takes to build a complete application and deploy it in running condition in a GKE cluster.

 We will develop a simple pipeline that processes events from a wind turbine farm.
 The application will receive streaming data that will pass through the following transformations :